alemar11/ios-watchos-tvos-macos-resources/README.md

 #### 🔸*Swift*
 * [BTNavigationDropdownMenu](https://github.com/PhamBaTho/BTNavigationDropdownMenu) - The elegant dropdown menu, written in Swift, appears underneath navigation bar to display a list of related items when a user click on the navigation title.
+* [circle-menu)](https://github.com/Ramotion/circle-menu) - CircleMenu is a simple, elegant menu with a circular layout.
 * [ENSwiftSideMenu](https://github.com/evnaz/ENSwiftSideMenu)
 * [FlowingMenu](https://github.com/YannickL/FlowingMenu) - Interactive view transition to display menus with flowing and bouncing effects in Swift.
 * [GuillotineMenu](https://github.com/Yalantis/GuillotineMenu)